-Auditability
+Auditability of guidance

-This guidance is not directly auditable.
-It is, however, expected that the critical guidance identified in this document will be followed by CABs where applicable unless there is a justification for not doing so.
-It is likely that this critical guidance would be referenced by the accreditation body in any non-conformity to related FCR clauses.
+The guidance in the MSC Guidance to the Fisheries Standard is not directly auditable.
+It is, however, expected that the critical guidance identified in the MSC Guidance to the Fisheries Standard will be followed by CABs where applicable unless there is a justification for not doing so.
+It is likely that this critical guidance would be referenced by the accreditation body in any non-conformity to related clauses.

-The presence of critical guidance is identified with this icon !! and includes:
+The presence of critical guidance is identified with this icon !! in the MSC Fisheries Standard and includes:

 - Special cases: These relate to requirements that apply to a particular type of fishery, data or situation.
-For example, when assessing an LTL stock the species' role in the ecosystem should be considered in reference points. - Additional clarification on how a clause in the FCR would usually be expected to be implemented.
+For example, when assessing an LTL stock the species' role in the ecosystem should be considered in reference points. - Additional clarification on how a clause in the MSC Fisheries Standard would usually be expected to be implemented.
 The use of different methods would need to be justified.